Prapthi564/DevOps-DevSecOps-Hackathon/Coach/Solution-Guide/Hackathon-Day-2/Challenge-1.md

     ![](../media/dso1.png)

-12. To run a workflow, perform the following steps and wait for the resources to be deployed within your azure portal:
+12. To run a workflow, perform the following steps and wait for the resources to be deployed within your Azure portal:
       - Click on **Actions (1)** within your GitHub repository.
       - Select on the workflow named **update contoso traders app (2)**.
       - Click on **Run workflow (3)**.
       - Finally click on **Run workflow (4)**.
-Ensure that the branch is select as **main**.
+Ensure that the branch is selected as **main**.

     ![](../media/dso2.png)